drummer1992/sito/README.md

 #### `string.length(limit: number): StringValidator`

-Set an expected length for the string.
+Set the expected length for the string.

 #### `string.min(limit: number): StringValidator`

-Set min expected length for the string.
+Set the minimum expected length for the string.

 #### `string.max(limit: number): StringValidator`

-Set max expected length for the string.
+Set the maximum expected length for the string.

 #### `string.pattern(regex: Regex): StringValidator`